BBC Sports Personality of the Year Unsung Hero 2022 - Award Rules & Privacy Notice

 3. Nominations can be made:

-4. Only one nomination is permitted per person and it should be on an official BBC form (downloaded or online).
+4. All nominations must be on an official BBC form (downloaded or online).
+No more than two persons can be included in a nomination.
+Where a group of three or more is nominated, that nomination will be discarded.
 Persons nominating should declare any professional or personal relationship with the person or people nominated.

-5. The BBC will appoint a representative in each of its 12 English Regions plus Scotland, Wales and Northern Ireland who will each shortlist no more than 10 nominees for their regional voting panel.
+5. The BBC will appoint a panel who will each shortlist no more than 9 nominees for the final judging panel.
 The shortlisting criteria will be:

 (iii) The extent of the nominee's contribution at the grassroots level of their sport or physical activity; and

 (iv) The personal sacrifices or commitment made.